NATIONAL TOASTED MARSHMALLOW DAY | AUGUST 30

-Ligonier, Indiana holds an annual Marshmallow Festival and is the marshmallow capital of the world.
+Ligonier, Indiana holds an annual Marshmallow Festival.
+It is also the marshmallow capital of the world.
+How sweet is that?

 Homemade marshmallows use sugar, unflavored gelatin, corn syrup, and flavoring.

-HOW TO OBSERVE
+HOW TO OBSERVE NATIONAL TOASTED MARSHMALLOW DAY

 Share your best marshmallow toasting techniques and use #ToastedMarshmallowDay to post on social media.